-- Address the needs of the "whole child" emotional, social, cognitive, physical and sensory - Respect developmental stages of childhood

-- Create mixed-age classrooms where peer-to-peer teaching and modeling is fully supported to enable the sharing of experience and knowledge, as well as the social and academic development of our students - Provide materials and lessons that appeal to a variety of learning styles kinesthetic, visual, tactile, social, auditory - Allow children to take as much time as they need to master a skill and move on to the next skill when they are ready - Develop individual work plans, with student/teacher collaboration, that encourage children to take responsibility for their own learning - Promote executive skills including organizational, self-control, adaptability, initiative, memory, planning, self-monitoring - Promote experiences where students create and develop real-world projects that enable them to apply new skills across content areas and develop leadership skills - Use Project-Based collaboration to build a cohesive classroom environment where children are valued for their strengths and abilities - Create a classroom environment where children with special needs are able to participate fully and are valued by their peers for their abilities - Introduce and develop foreign language skills - Provide an academic experience above and beyond the New Hampshire Core Curriculum, delivered through the Montessori Scope and Sequence and communitybased project learning experience
+- Address the needs of the "whole child"- emotional, social, cognitive, physical and sensory - Respect developmental stages of childhood and adolescence. - Create mixed-age classrooms where peer-to-peer teaching and modeling is fully supported to enable the sharing of experience and knowledge, as well as the social and academic development of our students - Provide materials and lessons that appeal to a variety of learning styles kinesthetic, visual, tactile, social, auditory - Allow students to take as much time as they need to master a skill and move on to the next skill when they are ready. - Develop individual work plans, with student/teacher collaboration, that encourage students to take responsibility for their own learning. - Promote executive skills including organizational, self-control, adaptability, initiative, memory, planning, self-monitoring. - Promote experiences where students create and develop real-world projects that enable them to apply new skills across content areas and develop leadership skills. - Use Project-Based collaboration to build a cohesive classroom environment where students are valued for their strengths and abilities. - Create a classroom environment where students with special needs are able to participate fully and are valued by their peers for their abilities. - Provide an academic experience above and beyond the New Hampshire Core Curriculum, delivered through the Montessori Scope and Sequence and community-based project learning experience.